Missing man table

-A missing man table, also known as a fallen comrade table, is a ceremony and memorial that is set up in military dining facilities of the United States Armed Forces and during official dining functions, in honor of fallen, missing, or imprisoned military service members.
+A missing man table, also known as a fallen comrade table, is a ceremony and memorial that is set up in military dining facilities of the United States and Canadian Armed Forces and during official dining functions, in honor of fallen, missing, or imprisoned military service members.
 The table serves as the focal point of ceremonial remembrance, originally growing out of US concern of the Vietnam War POW/MIA issue.

 Observance

 The missing man table may be a permanent display in dining facilities, and is also traditionally part of military dining-in ceremonies and service balls.
 The ceremony may also be performed in conjunction with Veterans Day and Memorial Day services.

 Description

 A missing man table featured during a 2009 ceremony at Eglin Air Force Base.